PodkamykStudio/School-Connect/README.md

 # School-Connect
 School Connect is a simple program that automates our morning for remote lessons on Google Meet, among others.
 The program has a customisation function, thanks to which we can set ourselves what hours our script will run.

-Settings.txt should be in the Documents\Under the Pebble\School Connect
+Settings.ini, version and language folder should be in the Documents\Under the Pebble\School Connect

 Update logs:
+14.04.2021
+Version 1.3.0:
+- Added check for update function
+- The code has been shortened
+- Improved settings

 04.04.2021
 Version 1.2.0: